10 of the Best Places to Travel After Retiring

 9. St. Augustine, Florida

 Retirees and Florida go together like cookies and milk.
-Frommer recommends historic St. Augustine, which is the oldest continuously inhabited European settlement in what is now the contiguous United States.
+Frommer recommends a visit to historic St. Augustine, which is the oldest continuously inhabited European settlement in what is now the contiguous United States.

 10. Northern Michigan